seedstack/samples/addons/oauth/auth-code-pkce-flow/README.md

 Run this maven project main class : org.seedstack.samples.oauth.Demo

-The seedstack application starts listening ton the 8090 port.
+The seedStack application starts listening ton the 8090 port.

-From your browser, make a request to http://localhost:8090 and clik on "Click to Sign In"
+From your browser, make a request to http://localhost:8090 and click on "Click to Sign In"

 At this point, the auth server should request you for authentication.

 Enter the following credentials :

-* **User "John Doe" password : "P4$$word"** : Pre-configured user.
+* **User "John Doe" password : "P4$$word"** : Pre-configured user with accurate scope.
 The displayed page should provide information on the user.
+* **User "Jane Smith" password : "P4$$word"** : Pre-configured user not associated to the required scope.
+The displayed page should be an access denied page.